Exiv2/exiv2/msvc2005/ReadMe.txt

      The Debug|Release builds use static C runtime libraries This is discussed in exiv2\msvc2003\ReadMe.txt

-1.7  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
+1.7  Express editions of Visual Studio (or 32 bit only builds, or 64 bit only builds)
      Some Express Editions do not provide a 64 bit compiler.
-     You can build 32 bit libraries with DevStudio Express (with a little effort)
+     You can build 32 bit libraries with Visual Studio Express (with a little effort)

      Before loading the project, use the python script setbuild.py to select Win32: